-One possibility would be to make repayment of a proportion of investor principal subject to the successful delivery of outputs, such as new schools built, with remaining investor payments triggered after outcomes, such as quality-based education metrics are independently measured/verified.
-This would help to keep the cost of capital lower because investors would start to receive repayments earlier than under a model where all repayments are triggered by outcomes.
+One possibility would be to make repayment of a proportion of investor principal subject to the successful delivery of outputs, such as new schools built, with remaining investor payments triggered after outcomes such as quality-based education metrics are independently measured/verified.
+This would help to keep the cost of capital lower by starting repayments earlier than under a model where all repayments are triggered by outcomes.
 Investors would still be incentivised to ensure - for example, through a performance manager - school attendance and high quality education because a positive return on their investment would still be linked to achievement of these outcomes.